 - Cosmetic use: Dry, normal skin; hair care.

-Meadowfoam seed oil is extracted from the seeds of the meadowfoam plant (Limnanthes Alba) and is usually refined due to its pronounced smell in an unrefined state.
-In refined form, the oil is light yellowish and almost odourless.
-Due to its very high content of long-chain unsaturated fatty acids, it is one of the most stable antioxidative vegetable oils.
+Meadowfoam seed oil is obtained by cold pressing the small seeds of the plant.
+The result is a greenish oil with a strong smell.
+The oil is usually refined due to its pronounced aroma in an unrefined state.
+In refined form, the oil is light yellowish and almost odorless.

-Tip: Due to its high oxidative stability, it is an ideal base oil in mixtures with oxidation-sensitive, linoleic-acid-rich oils such as evening primrose, borage seed or roseship oil.
+Tip: Due to its high oxidative stability, it is an ideal base oil in mixtures with oxidation-sensitive, linoleic-acid-rich oils such as evening primrose, borage seed or rosehip oil.